anandu06dev/ng4StarterKit/README.md

 **» Bounded context pattern**<br/>

 The bounded context pattern in Domain-Driven Design defines fragments inside a domain model by decomposing a domain into bounded subdomains.
 In an service-based environment the bounded context marks the boundaries of an application service.
 An application service is a concretion of the bounded context pattern.
-This is similar to domain modules in Angualr where we mark the boundries based on features.
+This is similar to domain modules in Angular where we mark the boundries based on features.
 Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven context.
+A bounded context should be presented at minimum scale as an aggregate.
 The following meta model illustrates the interaction between the bounded context pattern and domain modules:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)